adammccormack/simple-warehouse-tech-test/README.md

 As a User,
 So that I can store products
-I want to be able to create a warehouse with a given length and height integer
+I want to be able to create a empty warehouse with a given length and height integer